Trump threatens to close U.S.-Mexico border to trade because of immigrant surge

 It is not clear how shutting down ports of entry would deter asylum seekers, as they are legally able to request help as soon as they set foot on U.S. soil.

-But a border shutdown would disrupt tourism and commerce between the United States and Mexico, which totaled $612 billion last year, according to the U.S. Census Bureau.
-Nielsen warned that the personnel shift would lead to commercial delays and longer wait times at crossing points.
+But a border shutdown would disrupt tourism and commerce between the United States and its third-largest trade partner, which totaled $612 billion last year, according to the U.S. Census Bureau.

-“We’d be looking at losses worth billions of dollars,” said Kurt Honold, head of CCE, a business group in Tijuana, Mexico.
+“We’d be looking at losses worth billions of dollars,” said Kurt Honold, head of CCE, a business group in Tijuana, Mexico, in response to Trump’s threat.
 “It’s obvious he’s not measuring what he says.”

+U.S. ports of entry recorded 193 million pedestrian and vehicle-passenger crossings last year, according to the U.S. Department of Transportation.

+As president, Trump has legal authority to close particular ports of entry, but he could be open to a legal challenge if he decided to close all of them immediately, said Stephen Legomsky, a former chief counsel at U.S. Citizenship and Immigration Services under Democratic President Barack Obama.

 Trump is trying to convince Congress to sign off on a revised trade agreement with Mexico and Canada that his administration negotiated last year.

-Trump delivered his latest threat in a series of Twitter posts as at least hundreds of migrants were being held in a chain-link enclosure in El Paso, Texas, a border patrol official saying on Thursday that migrants were crossing at an average of 570 people per day in the area, the highest rate in more than a decade.

 “Mexico has for many years made a fortune off of the U.S., far greater than Border Costs.
-If Mexico doesn’t immediately stop ALL illegal immigration coming into the United States throug our Southern Border, I will be CLOSING the Border, or large sections of the Border, next week,” he wrote on Twitter.
+If Mexico doesn’t immediately stop ALL illegal immigration coming into the United States throug our Southern Border, I will be CLOSING the Border, or large sections of the Border, next week,” he said on Twitter.

-Migrants illegally crossing the U.S. border have led to tension between the United States and Mexico ever since Trump began his bid for the presidency almost four years ago, taking a hard line on immigration and saying Mexico was sending rapists and drug runners into the United States.
+Trump launched his presidential bid in June 2015 with a promise to crack down on illegal immigration, saying Mexico was sending rapists and drug runners into the United States.

 Mexican President Andres Manuel Lopez Obrador said on Thursday that tackling illegal immigration is an issue chiefly for the United States and the Central American countries to address.

-Trump has so far been unable to convince Congress to tighten asylum laws or fund a proposed border wall that was one of the main platforms of his 2016 election campaign and then his presidency.
-Trump declared a “national emergency” in February to build the wall.
-Congress has not funded the wall and Trump has said he would use money earmarked for the military to pay for its construction.
+Trump has so far been unable to convince Congress to tighten asylum laws or fund a proposed border wall, one of his signature policies.
+Trump has declared a national emergency to justify redirecting money earmarked for the military to pay for its construction.

 Reporting by Yeganeh Torbati and Jeff Mason; Additional reporting by David Alexander, Anthony Esposito, Lizbeth Diaz and Andy Sullivan; Writing by Andy Sullivan; Editing by Tim Ahmann and Grant McCool